mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

 Submit your script to Gradescope.
 Make sure you accompany each script section with a line or two describing what they do.
-(10 pts)

-**Q4:** According to the dataset, how often has each country won the world cup?
+**Q4 (5 pts):** According to the dataset, how often has each country won the world cup?
 Write a script to compute this, by generating output as follows:

 ```
 BRA,5